c53wei/c53wei/README.md

 Welcome!

 # About
-I am wrapping up my third year as a biomedical engineering student at the University of Waterloo!
-Currently, I am on an exchange term at University College London as an affiliate in the mechanical engineering program so if you have any sightseeing or food recommendations, please let me know :D
+To wrap my third year as a biomedical engineering student at the Unviversity of Waterloo, I am currently on exchange in England🏴󠁧󠁢󠁥󠁮󠁧󠁿!
+I am an affiliate with the mechanical engineering department at University College London and I will be here until the end of 2022 (very excited to experience a true London Holiday season).
+If you have any sightseeing or food recommendations, please do let me know :D

 Over the course of my undergraduate studies, I am interested in the application of computational biochemistry & wearable robotics to improve accessibility in healthcare🩺.